swampyrad/RadTechWeaponsPack/README.md

 * Micro-Cell code based off HDBattery code by mc776
 * Phazer and Micro-Cell pickup sprites by Swampyrad
 * Frag Cannon code based off HD Grenade Launcher code by mc776
+* TT-33 gunshot sfx: "pistol shot" by user "mrfriends" from Pixabay
 * Frag Cannon weapon sprite and sound by id Software, pickup sprite by Swampyrad
 * Ted the Dragon for various code, organization and documentation improvements.